 “Text simplification reduces the language complexity of professional content for accessibility purposes.
 End-to-end neural network models have been widely adopted to directly generate the simplified version of input text, usually functioning as a blackbox.
 We show that text simplification can be decomposed into a compact pipeline of tasks to ensure the transparency and explainability of the process.
 The first two steps in this pipeline are often neglected: 1) to predict whether a given piece of text needs to be simplified, and 2) if yes, to identify complex parts of the text.
 The two tasks can be solved separately using either lexical or deep learning methods, or solved jointly.
 Simply applying explainable complexity prediction as a preliminary step, the out-of-sample text simplification performance of the state-of-the-art, black-box simplification models can be improved by a large margin.”

-For more details please check our paper and poster.
+For more details please check our paper, poster, slides and longer / shorter talk.

 Our long paper “Judge the Judges: A Large-Scale Evaluation Study of Neural Language Models for Online Review Generation” by Cristina Garbacea, Samuel Carton, Shiyan Yan and Qiaozhu Mei will be presented at the upcoming EMNLP-IJCNLP 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing taking place November 3-7 in Hong Kong, China.